-The variety of tomatoes available at local farmers' markets has grows exponentially as the number of sunny days accumulates.
+The variety of tomatoes available at local farmers' markets has grown exponentially as the number of sunny days accumulates.
 Because of the rainy spring, some tomatoes have been renamed "Not So Early Girls."

-Pick up a mixture of red “Sweet 100” and golden “Sungold” cherry tomatoes for this week's featured recipe, a wonderful, simple pasta recipe.

-Dr. Greg Rumore, one of our expert pathologists, wondered if I had forgotten to publish the method of cooking the corn for last week's corn, tomato, arugula and blue cheese salad.
+Pick up a mixture of red “Sweet 100” and golden “Sungold” cherry tomatoes for this recipe, a wonderful, simple pasta recipe.
+Greg Rumore, MD, one of our expert pathologists, wondered if I had forgotten to publish the method of cooking the corn for tomato, arugula, and blue cheese salad.
 The young and tender sweet corn doesn't need to be cooked, just cut from the cob.

 I love the simplicity and rich taste of this dish and hope you do too.